johnhayn-es/johnhayn-es/index.md

 * **IxDF certified user experience manager** (with distinction)
-* **Qlik certified data analyst** and passionate about building a culture of data-reliance
+* **Qlik certified data analyst** and passionate about building a culture of data-driven decision making
 * **Hands-on experience with AI**, building and designing-for predictive machine learning systems
 * **Led the design** and **product/design teams** for start-ups and enterprise B2B Fintech businesses